 Major Cities Will Be Underwater In The Not-Too-Distant Future

-In 2017, The Guardian reported that major international cities could be engulfed by water if global warming reaches 3 degrees Celsius (37.4 degrees Fahrenheit) above pre-industrial levels by 2100, as some models currently predict.
+The Guardian reported that major international cities could be engulfed by water if global warming reaches 3 degrees Celsius (37.4 degrees Fahrenheit) above pre-industrial levels by 2100, as some models currently predict.
 Some of those cities would include Osaka, Rio de Janeiro, Shanghai, and Miami.

 The science is clear that climate change is already having a huge impact on the Earth in myriad ways.
 If action isn't taken soon to curb global warming, these will could become even more extreme.